restcord/restcord/docs/index.md

 ### Installing

-RESTCord is installed using [Composer](https://getcomposer.org).
+RestCord is installed using [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
 We require a minimum PHP version of PHP 5.4.0, however it is recommended that you use at least PHP 7.0.
 PHP 5 will be deprecated soon.

 This library has not been tested with HHVM.